 Learning walks are most effective when they have a specific focus.
 This is especially true if you want to conduct several learning walks over a period of time and compare the results.

-Download our suggestions for areas to concentrate on during a learning walk, depending on the role of the observer, along with suggestions for activities.
+Download our suggestions for areas of focus, depending on the role of the observer, along with associated activities.

 Analyse your findings and set actions